brendanbobryk/corgi-block-push/README.md

 - React (with hooks)
 - JavaScript
-- CSS (inline styling and global styles)
+- CSS (inline styling, transitions, and animations)
+- Custom sprite assets for the corgi character

 ## How to Run